YuchanJeong/old_blog/content/posts/Studies/React/NextJS-LC-3.md

   />
   ```

   - strategy controls when the third-party script should load.
-A value of lazyOnload tells Next.js to load this particular script lazily during browser idle time
+A value of lazyOnload tells NextJS to load this particular script lazily during browser idle time
   - onLoad is used to run any JavaScript code immediately after the script has finished loading.
 In this example, we log a message to the console that mentions that the script has loaded correctly

 \*To learn more about the Script component, check out the [documentation](https://nextjs.org/docs/basic-features/script).